fjwright/Run-REDUCE-0/README.md

   vertically split window (maybe).
 * A calculator-style interface option (maybe).

-## Release Notes: Updates since v0.2
+## Pre-release Notes: Updates since v0.2

-* Initial (inelegant) support for Ubuntu Linux.
 * Add a semicolon to the end of input if there is no terminator.
-* Support redfront font colouring to distinguish input and output in the IO display pane.
+* Optional redfront-style font colouring to distinguish input and output in the IO display pane.
 * Rename Preferences menu to View.
+* Explicit support for Ubuntu Linux.
-* Add a new item at the bottom of the REDUCE menu that opens a substantial dialogue box to configure REDUCE directories and commands.
+* Add a new item at the bottom of the REDUCE menu that opens a dialogue box to configure REDUCE directories and commands.
 Using this should allow Run-REDUCE to run on any platform.